Feature Based Pricing for SaaS : Often Paired with Other Pricing Models

 Drawbacks of feature based pricing

-Managing upgrades can be challenging, but it's crucial for the success of feature-based pricing.
+Managing upgrades can become a headache, but it's crucial for the success of feature-based pricing.
 Making upgrades easy for customers is essential.
 Otherwise, those who buy a cheaper package may be forced to look for other services, resulting in a poor customer experience.

 To avoid this, it's important to consider potential changes to subscriptions and ensure that upgrades are straightforward.
 This way, customers can access premium features without any hassle.